sdkbox-doc/en/docs/unity/socialshare/index.md

 </resources>
 ```

-<h2>Additional iOS Instructions</h2>
+##Additional iOS Instructions
-On some older versions of Unity, the static libraries in Review/Assets/Plugins/iOS do not get included in the XCode project.
-In this case they need to be moved to Assets/Plugins/iOS or added to the XCode project manually.
+On some older versions of Unity, the static libraries in Review/Assets/Plugins/iOS do not get included in the Xcode project.
+In this case they need to be moved to Assets/Plugins/iOS or added to the Xcode project manually.

-<h2>Trouble Shoot</h2>
+##Trouble Shoot

 ![](socialshare_conflict_error.png)